AniolMG/mini-ml-pipeline/readme.md

 - Get the Access Key ID and Secret Access Key for the IAM user.
 - Run `aws configure` and input the Access Key ID and Secret Acess Key.

-Now that we have our credentials set up, we have to run MLflow server specifying that we want to store our artifacts (models, images...) in s3:
+Now that we have our credentials set up, we have to run MLflow server specifying that we want to store our artifacts (models, images...) in s3 (close previous mlflow server execution):

 ````
 mlflow server --backend-store-uri postgresql://mlflow_user:mlflow_pass@localhost:5432/mlflow_db --default-artifact-root s3://titanic-ml-artifacts --host 127.0.0.1 --port 5000